“Snow provokes responses that reach right back to childhood.”Andy Goldsworthy, Photographer & Environmentalist

-> This trip is limited to 8 participants.
+> This trip is limited to 10 participants

-- Experiencing a national treasure – Yellowstone National Park – in a season where there are few other visitors
+- Experience a national treasure – Yellowstone National Park – in a season where there are few other visitors

-- Seeing wildlife such as bison, elk, wolves, fox, coyote, bald eagles and more
+- See wildlife such as bison, elk, wolves, fox, coyote, bald eagles and more

-- Taking a private snowcoach into the park's interior and snowshoeing along the rim of the Grand Canyon of the Yellowstone
+- Take a private snowcoach into the park's interior and snowshoe along the rim of the Grand Canyon of the Yellowstone

-- Staying in the cute small town of Gardiner at the northwest entrance of Yellowstone
+- Stay in the cute small town of Gardiner at the north entrance of Yellowstone

 We reserve the right to alter our listed itinerary based on current snow conditions, to maximize your enjoyment!